15 Sep Support a child’s inner creativity with these 10 yoga practices

 The Volcano Pose is a useful exercise to reflect on our feelings.
 Talk to a child about anger or fear – what colour do they think it might be?
 Where do they feel it in the body?
 When they are feeling this way what are some of the reactions they might have?
 Embrace what you are feeling, come into Mountain Pose, bring your hands together down in front of the pit of your belly – imagine here lies a burning hot angry magma … breathe in as we lift this angry/anxious feeling up through the body and let it explode out of the top like an erupting volcano.
 Now feel the lava start to cool … think about something that makes you feel peaceful, content, safe, happy … and breathe this feeling through the body.
 Remember to ask them to notice how different they feel afterwards.

-Giving children tools to recognise their breath and emotions, unwind and lower stress levels can ultimately help children tap into their creative minds.
+Giving children tools to recognise their breath and emotions, unwind and lower stress levels can ultimately help children tap into their creative minds and support a child’s inner creativity.
 We explore the breath in many creative ways: riding beanie babies on our bellies as we fill our lungs with fresh air; blowing feathers and cotton wool balls as we explore long exhalations; playing pretend trumpets which empty our lungs completely.

 All this breath play, helps children to explore the differences they feel after slow, deep breath or fast, shallow breathing.
 When we are stressed our breathing speeds up.
 It becomes short and shallow which activiates the amygdala in the limbic system of the brain.
 Therefore our fight, fright, flight or freeze responses are evoked.
 Strong emotions like anger, fear and anxiety come out to play and abstract thinking and creativity can be stunted.
 Sometimes just stopping and taking a deep breath can bring us back into the moment and shift the gears of the brain and its responses.